HakubJozak/mana/README.markdown

 ## Contributions

 All contributions are welcome!
 The graphics needs rework (right now it is in-fact "borrowed" from http://tappedout.net), tests have to be written and a lot of features that are easy to implement but not so critical plea for attention.
 Just fork the repository and send me the pull request or write me a message on Github.
-If you don't know where to start, see the TODO list.
+If you don't know where to start, see the TODO list and [Wiki](https://github.com/HakubJozak/mana/wiki/Home) to help you get on track.

 ## History

 23/10/2010 - First commit
 14/02/2011 - First game succesfully played and finished (Kolohnat X Kvetak)

 ## Licence